kubernetes101/pib-dev/labs/outer-loop.md

 ## Deploy Reference App

-- PiB provides a reference application - IMDb
-  - dotnet WebAPI that exposes actors, genres, and movies from a subset of the IMDb data set
+PiB provides a reference application IMDB, which is a dotnet WebAPI that exposes actors, genres, and movies from a subset of the IMDb data set.

-- `flt` provides `GitOps Automation` for the dev/test fleet
-- The `flt targets` commands control which clusters an app is deployed to
-  - `flt targets` is context aware, so the current directory matters
+`flt` provides GitOps Automation for the dev/test fleet.
+The `flt targets` commands control which clusters an app is deployed to. `flt targets` is context aware, so the current directory matters!
-- `flt targets` can use any KV pair defined in the cluster metadata
+The command can use any KV pair defined in the cluster metadata too.

-  - `flt targets add all` is a special case that deploys to all clusters in the fleet (which is 1 for this lab)
-    - Note that the `all` target must be the only target specified
+`flt targets add all` is a special case that deploys to all clusters in the fleet (which is one fleet for this lab).
+Note that the `all` target must be the only target specified.

-  - An advanced workshop demonstrating `ring based deployment` is under development
+An advanced workshop demonstrating `ring based deployment` can be found [here](outer-loop-ring-deployment.md).

 ```bash